leezu/MeasurementValueLogging/docs/developer.rst

 Structure
 =========
+MeasurementValueLogging is divided into two parts: The devices backend, which contains the logic to gather values and manage devices as well as the frontend part which includes various frontends (command line, GUI, website) which use the backend to display measurement values and configure devices.

-MeasurementValueLogging is grouped into three python modules: :ref:`devices-module`, :ref:`ui-module` and :ref:`console-module`.
-Furthermore MeasurementValueLogging uses some third-party tools to achieve various goals, like creating documentation, providing stand-alone executables or gaining (simple & multi-platform) access to serial ports.
+To provide it's functionality MeasurementValueLogging uses some third-party tools.
+They are used for example to generate documentation, provide stand-alone executables or gain (simple & multi-platform) access to serial ports.

 Third-party tools and modules
 ------------------------------